marcelovani/quick_node_clone/README.md

 ------------

  * Install as you would normally install a contributed Drupal module.
- * Visit a node view page to clone it with the Clone (Quick) tab.
+ * Visit a node view page to clone it with the Clone tab.

 MAINTAINERS